-As they plan their responses to COVID-19, state and federal leaders, program developers, program implementers, and evaluators must be aware of the aforementioned implications related to the Family First Act's evaluation provisions.
+As they plan their responses to COVID-19, state and federal leaders, program purveyors, program implementers, and evaluators must be aware of the aforementioned implications related to the Family First Act's evaluation provisions.
 These implications also play a role in how states develop prevention programs that support the families disproportionately impacted by COVID-19 and leverage their prevention work to address racial disparities and inequities within the child welfare system.
 Although there are challenges, the prevention provisions of the Family First Act provide a new funding opportunity for states to provide critical services to children and families by keeping them together and reducing the trauma associated with foster care entry.
 We urge evaluators, program leaders, and policymakers to do the following:

 - Monitor for program and federal guidance.
-Whether program developers issue formal adaptations to programs will be critical in understanding the implications of the current changes to service delivery.
-Whenever possible, consult program developers about their plans and seek their guidance on the impact of program adaptations on fidelity.
+Given their responsibility for ensuring fidelity to their program models, program purveyors are key partners in Family First Act implementation.
+Whenever possible, consult program purveyors about their plans and seek their guidance on the impact of program adaptations on fidelity, as recommended by the Children's Bureau.
 Similarly, monitor the Clearinghouse and federal agencies for updated guidance and potential changes to Family First Act implementation timelines. - Invest in documenting what is happening now.
-As program developers and implementers innovate and adapt to changing circumstances, it is important that they understand the timing and substance of programmatic changes.
+As program purveyors and implementers innovate and adapt to changing circumstances, it is important that they understand the timing and substance of programmatic changes.
 Process evaluations can help the child welfare field understand how programs are being adapted and implemented during the pandemic.
 Subsequent outcome evaluations can explore whether